Direct Debit Returns

 -

-From Transactions, Transaction lists, using filters to find direct debit returns and their corresponding failure codes.
+From Transactions, Transaction lists, using filters to find direct debit returns and their failure codes.

 -